LNST-project/lnst/docs/source/installation.rst

-At the same time, the default location for a machine pool is ``~/.lnst/pool/``, to create a pool you'll need to put XML files that describe your test machines where the ``lnst-slave`` application is running, and how they're connected.
+At the same time, the default location for a machine pool is ``~/.lnst/pool/``, to create a pool you'll need to put XML files that describe your test machines where the ``lnst-agent`` application is running, and how they're connected.
 You need to create one file per test machine, so to satisfy the **HelloWorldRecipe** requirements, we need to create two files: